harveymmaunders/api/client-samples/java/rest/README.md

 | getServices     | Calls a GET request on the `services` endpoint.                                                                                 |
 | getStatus       | Calls a GET request on the `status` endpoint, showing how to use a void response body, path and query parameters, and a header. |

 The `ExampleApplication.java` file shows how to use the MsRetrofitWrapper and makes a GET request to the `services` endpoint.

-### Customising the service interfaces
-To switch

 ## Running the Java Client application
 It is important to ensure that the Java SDK is installed and the `JAVA_HOME` environment variable has been set.